vbidin/aspirant/README.md

-# aspirant
+# Aspirant
-EVE Online mining bot
+Automated mining bot that uses OpenCV and template matching to gather UI information from screenshots.